5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 4. Risk App Dashboards

-For the purposes of this example, we’re going to focus on Risks by Escalation and Risks by Exposure charts.
+We’ll focus on two key charts: Risks by Escalation and Risks by Exposure.

-Now if you had multiple construction projects, in a program or in a portfolio, for example the electrician’s union is threatening to go on strike, then there’s a risk at the program or portfolio level.
+Now, if you have multiple construction projects in a program or a portfolio and the electrician’s union threatens to go on strike and impact multiple projects, the risk moves to the program or portfolio level.

-If each of those is ranked on a High/Medium/Low scale, a three-value scale for a total of nine.
+If each item is ranked on a High/Medium/Low scale, there will be a three-value scale for a total of nine.

 5. Costs and Budgets App Dashboard

-All project stakeholders recognize the importance of project budgets, so we have also included dashboards to help ensure projects are coming in at or under budget.
+All project stakeholders recognize the importance of project budgets, so we have also included dashboards to help ensure projects stay within budget.

 You can track project costs and even do some cost forecasting.

-We’ve scoped three different sets of dashboards – one scoped to the project level, one to the program level, and another to the portfolio level.
+There are three sets of interactive dashboards: one for the project level, one for the program level, and one for the portfolio level.

-The top three are different views of the approved budget, and the bottom three are cost forecast views.
+The top three views focus on the approved budget, and the bottom three are cost forecast views.

 This will pull up the chart showing where the budget is allocated across Alex’s projects.